 Weather-related Closing Criteria at HIH

+Our current weather-related policies reflect the independent transportation practices and challenges of our own community.
 We will be looking at information provided by the National Weather Service (NWS).
-The dean of the school will decide whether to call a snow day or more commonly a late start based on predicted frigid cold temperatures or snow accumulation.
-In the event of a late start, Children’s House Preschool will still be offered and families will have the option of taking a snow day, if conditions are deemed unsafe for their family.
+Campus directors will decide whether to call a snow day or more commonly a late start based on predicted frigid cold temperatures or snow accumulation.
+In the event of a late start, individual families will have the option of taking a snow day, if conditions are deemed unsafe for their family.

 Our simple uniforms are a benefit to families because they: